 Amazon's Kindle range, which includes the entry-level Kindle, Paperwhite and premium Oasis, remains the top choice for buyers looking for a new ebook reader.
-Even so, Kobo is now a big contender to Kindle's crown, recently unveiling the Kobo Aura (Edition 2) ebook reader and its waterproof Kobo Aura One.
-Buyers happy with a second-hand model can still find ebook readers from Barnes & Noble and Sony online, but you'll struggle finding support if you run into hardware issues.
+Even so, Kobo is now a big contender to Kindle's crown, with the new Kobo Aura H2O (Edition 2) ebook reader and a more budget-friendly option in the Kobo Aura (Edition 2).

 Look at our Best Buy ebook readers reviews to find out which models top our tests.